It's been more than a decade since "Baywatch" left the airwaves. Click on to see what the show's stars have been up to since then.

 Former "Charles in Charge" star Nicole Eggert played teen lifeguard Summer Quinn for two seasons of "Baywatch" between 1992 and 1994.

 Eggert's post-"Baywatch" roles includes guest spots on "Clueless," "Boy Meets World" and "Gilmore Girls."
 She's also starred in several TV and direct-to-video movies since the show and appeared on the reality TV series "Celebrity Fit Club" and "Celebrity Ghost Stories."
 She was also a contestant on the celebrity diving competition "Splash" (pictured, third from left) in 2013.
+Her most recent roles came in the 2014 made-for-TV movies "The Dog Who Saved Easter" and "Where's the Love?"

 Billy Warlock played Eddie Kramer for the first two seasons of the show, leaving after two episodes of 1992's Season 3.